 Expired drugs should be disposed of by mixing them with cat litter or some other substance that is not tempting and putting them in a trash container that is inaccessible to children.
 People can also call a local pharmacy for advice on how to properly dispose of drugs.
 All labels should be read before taking or giving any drugs or using household products.

 Limiting the amount of over-the-counter pain reliever in a single container reduces the severity of poisonings, particularly with acetaminophen, aspirin, or ibuprofen.
-The identifying marks printed on pills and capsules by the drug manufacturer can help prevent confusion and errors by people, pharmacists, and health care practitioners.
+The identifying marks printed on pills and capsules by the drug manufacturer can help prevent confusion and errors by pharmacists, health care practitioners, and others.

 Some people who have been poisoned must be hospitalized.
 With prompt medical care, most recover fully.

-The principles for the treatment of all poisoning are the same:
+The principles for the treatment of all poisonings are the same:

 The usual goal of hospital treatment is to keep people alive until the poison disappears or is inactivated by the body.
 Eventually, most poisons are inactivated by the liver or are passed into the urine.

 Poisoning often requires treatment, termed supportive care, to stabilize the heart, blood pressure, and breathing until the poison disappears or is inactivated.
 For example, a person who becomes very drowsy or comatose may need a breathing tube inserted into the windpipe.
-The tube is then attached to a mechanical ventilator, which supports the person’s breathing.
+The tube is then attached to a mechanical ventilator Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more , which supports the person’s breathing.
 The tube prevents vomit from entering the lungs, and the ventilator ensures adequate breathing.

 Treatment also may be needed to control seizures, fever, or vomiting.
 If a poison causes a high fever, the person may need to be cooled, for example, with a cooling blanket, or sometimes by applying cool water or ice to the skin.